History of the Jews in Metro Detroit

 Jews have been living in Metro Detroit since it was first founded, and have been prominent in all parts of life in the city.
 The city has a rich Jewish history, but the Jewish community has also seen tensions and faced anti-Jewish backlash.
-Today, the Jewish community is quite established and has a number of community organizations and institutions.
+Today, the Jewish community is quite established and has a number of community organizations and institutions, based nearly completely outside Detroit city limits.

 Background information

 As of 2012, about 116,000 Jewish Americans live in Metro Detroit.
 In 2001, about 96,000 Jewish Americans lived in Metro Detroit.
 That year, 75% of them lived in Oakland County.
-Many are in walking distances to their synagogues.
+Many live within walking distance of their synagogues.

 The Jewish community includes Ashkenazi, Hasidic, and Sephardic origin Jews who follow those traditions.
-The religious movements represented include common versions of Conservative, Orthodox, Reform Judaism.
+The religious movements represented include common versions of Conservative, Orthodox, and Reform Judaism.